guofei/embedchat/README.md

 # Lewini Live Chat

-Live chat with visitors on your website.
+A web service that you can live chat with visitors on your website.

 [lewini.com](https://www.lewini.com)